 So even if you’re using two-factor authentication, you’ll want to review the NIST guidelines to ensure that the channels you’re using meet NIST standards.

 The SMS Controversy

-A prior draft of the NIST publication stated that OOB authentication using SMS was deprecated and could be disallowed in the future.
+A previous version of the NIST password guidelines stated that using SMS as a second channel for authentication may not meet OOB requirements and could be disallowed in the future.

 Nevertheless, some concerns about SMS authentication remain valid.
 SMS channels can be attacked by smartphone malware and SS7 hacks.
 In addition, message forwarding and number changes mean that access to messages does not always prove possession of a device.

-The NIST has not ignored this uncertainty.
-The new guidelines do insist that authenticators make sure the user’s telephone number is associated with a specific physical device when SMS (or voice) 2FA is used.
-They further recommend that authenticators watch out for behavior such as device swapping, SIM changes, and number porting, which could indicate a compromised channel.
+NIST has not ignored this uncertainty.
+Their guidelines do insist that authenticators make sure the user’s telephone number is associated with a specific physical device when SMS (or voice) 2FA is used.
+They further recommend that authenticators watch for behavior such as device swapping, SIM changes, and number porting, which could indicate a compromised channel.

 However, the removal of recommendations against SMS indicates that this widely used 2FA channel is far from dead.
-It remains much more secure than email, and an effective way to reduce your reliance on passwords.
+It remains much more secure than email and is an effective way to reduce your reliance on passwords.